amrelabbasy11/devsecops-demo/README.md

 ## Project Overview

-The goal of this demo is to showcase how to integrate continuous security into development and deployment workflows by:
+The goal of this is to showcase how to integrate continuous security into development and deployment workflows by:

 - Auditing and securing AWS cloud infrastructure
 - Implementing secure CI/CD pipelines with automated security scans